Injury Prevention and Safety

 - Properly and consistently use safety devices such as smoke detectors, bicycle helmets, gates, and child-proof containers and latches.

 - Actively supervise children’s activities, including continuously monitoring children while they are in or near water and generally restricting children’s access to areas containing potentially hazardous materials or objects.

-- Keep other dangerous items out of children’s reach — knives, handles from pots on the stove, hot liquids, appliance and window treatment cords, etc.
+- Keep other dangerous items out of children’s reach, such as knives, handles from pots on the stove, hot liquids, and cords to appliances and window treatments.

-- Know and have accessible important phone numbers — emergency response teams, poison control, family doctors, etc.
+- Know and have accessible important phone numbers, such as emergency response teams, poison control, and family doctors.